rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
   <b>Query Intent:</b> To get software editions named "Enterprise Developer" and where the edition order is equal to two.  <br>

-    * You only have to query the software edition node.<br>
+  In this query, you only have to query the software edition node.

-    * You use the attributes `edition` and `order` to filter the query output.<br>
-    * Use `MATCH` to select the software edtion node, and add an alias to the node that you refer to in the RETURN clause.<br>
+    1. Use `MATCH` to select the software edtion node, and add an alias (se) to the node that you refer to in the `RETURN` clause.<br>
-      `MATCH (alias:SOFTWARE_EDITION)`
+      `MATCH (se:SOFTWARE_EDITION)`
-    * Use the WHERE and AND clauses to add conditions that filter the output.<br>
+    2. Use the WHERE and AND clauses to add conditions that filter the output.<br>
       `MATCH (alias:SOFTWARE_EDITION) WHERE s.order = 2 AND s.edition = "Enterprise Developer"`
-    * You use the `RETURN` clause to select the query output by referring to the alias and attributes.
+    3. You use the `RETURN` clause to select the query output by referring to the alias and attributes.
       `RETURN s.edition, s.order, s.technopedia_id`

   <br>
   In this query example, you return software editions in Technopedia by edition, order, and Technopedia ID: <br>